 - Hands are free with use of a foot-pedal, cable-steered trolling motor.

-Here's another video when the bite was better, catching our limit of trout and then playing catch and release for a little bit:
+Here you can see us catching our limit of trout and then playing catch and release for a little bit at the MRGO Long Rocks:

 Does this really matter if you are going to fish MRGO Long Rocks?